sahandmsh/Calculator/README.md

 * We first take care of multiplications.
 * Then, we take care of the + and - operations.

+A stack is used to extract numbers from the string and store them (operands stack).
 The defined calculator function includes the following steps:

 (1) if there is no "+" or "-" operator at the beginning of the string, insert a "+" sign.